 Each faction has a specialisation, as NuCaloric focuses on healing materials, whereas Mida is all about throwables, meaning it can really inform your matches as you try to level up a specific faction that fits your playstyle.

 Along with the better attachment to build-crafting, it gives you much more incentive to actually jump into a game beyond doing it for fun.
+And the way perks and unlocks are spread across the factions, it’s actually quite hard to pick just one faction to focus on.
 It gives the whole experience the feel of a dense RPG that you can grind out into the wee small hours of the morning.

-That is certainly quite easy when Marathon looks as good as it does.
+Grinding away is quite easy when Marathon looks as good as it does.
 In a sea of mil-sim gunmetal shooters, it's incredibly refreshing to see something this vibrant.
 Across its sound design, its menus and loading screens, and its score, Marathon is a delight for the senses, and as we mentioned previously, we think it’s one of the best-looking shooters of the generation.

 Performance on PS5 is also pretty stellar.
 The game runs at a solid 60fps, and we experienced no hiccups.
 This is especially the case with the PS5 Pro version of the game, which doesn’t boost its frames, but does utilise PSSR.
 It looks incredible on both versions of Sony’s consoles.